RRRan2333/ais_fishing_signal/readme.md

 2. ~~Calculate mean or median distance to the country's own shore.
 Use this to evaluate which countries fish the furthest from their own territories. ~~: ~~To calculate distance from country's shore, right now it counts all points along a country's border, not just coast / shore.
 One way to solve it is by subtracting country A's point by all other points, and maybe the resulting points will only be along the shorelines.
 And repeat this for all countries, then calculate distanceq``~~
 3. ~~Share of missing period in daytime vs late night. ~~
 4. ~~Include continents, and add group countries (color code) by corresponding continents, not country specific. ~~
+5. Added 'noise' col to hopefully present information better for the two 1-D bubble plots, mimicing a beeswarm plot, although i'm not sure if it is working well.
+- Plot beginning and ending of missing transponders
+- Plot (as lines/arrows) start and end point of missing ships.
+- Overlay missing AIS events with world fishery abbundance data.

 ### Presentable MVP: